PrasannaNatarajan/CSD_337_WSN/README.md

 The first half of the semester was for simulating the networks.

-The second half of the semester was for implementing networks in hardware.
+The second half of the semester was for learning to use sensors through arduino.

 ### Lab2: